 After eight decades of misery and heartbreaks, Finland celebrated its historic berth at Euro 2020.

+Finland finished its qualifying group with a 2-1 loss in Athens three days later.
+Pukki opened the scoring as he finished with ten goals, tied for third-most during Euro 2020 qualifying.
 On Nov.
-30, 2019, Finland learned its three opponents it would play at Euro 2020 as it partakes in its first major tournament with one of the tightest groups.
+30, 2019, Finland learned its three opponents it would play at Euro 2020 as it partakes in its debut in one of the tightest groups.
 A rivalry revived will start in Parken Stadium for the first time since 2011.
-Finland and Denmark will meet for the 60th time, as Finland seeks its first victory since Vesa-Parra Vasara scored both goals in La Manga, Spain - the 2-1 victory being the opening match of the 2000-01 Nordic Championship.
+Finland and Denmark will meet for the 60th time, as Finland seeks its first victory since Vesa-Parra Vasara scored both goals in La Manga, Spain - the 2-1 win being the opening match of the 2000-01 Nordic Championship.
 Then, two games await in Saint Petersburg's Krestovsky Stadium: Belgium and Russia also await Finland.
-Belgium, like Italy, had an exceptional qualifying campaign.

 As for Russia, Finland hopes for its first victory against Russia in over 100 years.
-Whatever comes of this group, Finland reaching Euro 2020 is already a milestone worthy of celebrations for generations to keep dreaming.
+Finland reaching Euro 2020 was a milestone worthy of generations' celebrations to keep dreaming.

 More About Finland